Slacktivism: Use of the term

 The term was coined by Dwight Ozard and Fred Clark in 1995 at the Cornerstone Festival.
 The term was meant to shorten the phrase slacker activism, which refers to bottom-up activities by young people to affect society on a small, personal scale (such as planting a tree, as opposed to participating in a protest).
 The term originally had a positive connotation.

 Monty Phan, staff writer for Newsday, was an early user of the term in his 2001 article titled, "On the Net, 'Slacktivism'/Do-Gooders Flood In-Boxes."

 An early example of using the term "slacktivism" appeared in Barnaby Feder's article in The New York Times called "They Weren't Careful What They Hoped For."
-Feder quoted anti-scam crusader Barbara Mikkelson of Snopes.com, who described activities such as those listed above.
+Feder quoted anti-scam crusader Barbara Mikkelson of Snopes, who described activities such as those listed above.
 "It's all fed by slacktivism ... the desire people have to do something good without getting out of their chair."

 Another example of the term "Slacktivism" appeared in Evgeny Morozov's book, Net Delusion: The Dark Side of Internet Freedom (2011).
 In it, Morozov relates slacktivism to the Colding-Jørgensen experiment.
 In 2009, a Danish psychologist named Anders Colding-Jørgensen created a fictitious Facebook group as part of his research.
 On the page, he posted an announcement suggesting that the Copenhagen city authorities would be demolishing the historical Stork Fountain.
 Within the first day, 125 Facebook members joined Colding-Jørgensen's.
 The number of fans began to grow at a staggering rate, eventually reaching 27,500.
 Morozov argues the Colding-Jørgensen experiment reveals a key component of slacktivism: "When communication costs are low, groups can easily spring into action."
-Clay Shirky also similarly characterized slacktivism as "ridiculously easy group forming".
+Clay Shirky similarly characterized slacktivism as "ridiculously easy group forming".